Kanban Fundamentals & the “Kanban vs Scrum” Decision Tree

 MythReality

-Getting Started: A 30‑Day Kanban Experiment
+Getting Started; A 30-Day Kanban Experiment

-3. Add explicit policies; ‘Definition of Done,’ pull rules.
+3. Add explicit policies; Definition of Done, pull rules, classes of service.

 5. Hold weekly kaizen reviews; adjust one variable at a time.

-Next Step: Kanban Immersion Workshop
+Next Step; Kanban Immersion Workshop

 Ready to turn theory into muscle memory?
 Join our Kanban Immersion class and spend two days: